 You can do 30 searches for free to get over 600 results for 0$, which I think is a pretty good deal.

 You’re definitely going to get at least 30 great article ideas if not more from that.

-Usually I can actually find up to 3-5 great keywords in each search I do that can be used for different articles so you might be able to find up to 150 articles which is enough to fill up an entire high quality website.
+Usually, I can actually find up to 3-5 great keywords in each search I do that can be used for different articles so you might be able to find up to 150 articles which are enough to fill up an entire high-quality website.

 You probably already got the idea in the video but after just entering your test search term into the search bar, you’ve got to go through the ones that pop up and get the QSR to figure out the competition.